puppeteer/puppeteer/docs/api/puppeteer.page.frames.md

 # Page.frames() method

+An array of all frames attached to the page.

-### Signature:
+### Signature

 ```typescript
 class Page {
   abstract frames(): Frame[];
 }
 ```

-An array of all frames attached to the page.

 **Returns:**